Birds of Australia STORYBOX

 LEIF WILSON: Technical Direction & Touring

-RENE CHRSITEN (SOCKETUMI): Creative Technologist & Software
+RENE CHRSITEN (SOCKETUMI): Mobile Software

-SARIE O’BRIEN: Production Assistance
+SARIE O’BRIEN: Production Assistant

 BRENDAN BLACKLOCK (BLACKLOCK MEDIA): Videography